AwaisMehmoodBaig/decoder-only-transformer-shakespeare/readme.md

 - Support sampling-based text generation (instead of greedy decoding)
 - Conduct experimentation with tokenization, training loops, and model evaluation

 Our decoder-only model is trained to predict the next token in a sequence.
 It contains around 674,881 parameters, including token embeddings, multi-head self-attention layers, feedforward networks, and layer normalization components—making it compact yet expressive enough for experimentation.
+To run the model simply run the test file "python test_trainer_decoder_shakespeare.py" in the root folder.
+You can change the prompt also in the same file (line 96).

 ---